vivid-planet/comet/.changeset/selfish-dolls-beg.md

 "@comet/cms-site": minor
 ---

-Add technique for block to load additional data at page level when using SSR
+Add new technique for blocks to load additional data at page level when using SSR

-This works server side (SSR, SSG) and client side (block preview).
+This works both server-side (SSR, SSG) and client-side (block preview).

-new functions:
+New functions:

-- registerBlock: allows registering a loader for a named block
+- `registerBlock`: allows registering a loader for a named block
-- recursivelyLoadBlockData: can be used to call those loaders for a block data tree
+- `recursivelyLoadBlockData`: can be used to call those loaders for a block data tree